The Ritz-Carlton, Amelia Island, the 446-room AAA Five Diamond oceanfront resort on the Atlantic

 Book The Ritz-Carlton, Amelia Island

 From $732/night for a Resort View room.
-Club Suites and the Ritz-Carlton Suite book four to six months ahead for July, August, Christmas, and Thanksgiving weeks; the Salt Forbes-Five-Star spa requires separate advance booking for popular treatment slots.
+Suites book four to six months ahead for July, August, Christmas and Thanksgiving weeks; the spa needs separate advance booking for popular treatment slots.
+Bonvoy members: price the night in points and cash before you commit, dynamic pricing makes the answer date-dependent.

 Also Great in Amelia Island